ashlinrichardson/MultiverseContagion_parallel/README.md

 To be documented

 # Conclusion
-CovidSIMVL is a capable of representing a significant variety of epidemiological progressions
+CovidSIMVL is a capable of representing a significant variety of epidemiological progressions.
+Generally speaking, pushing back the incubation, presymptomatic or symptomatic period boundaries could appear to increase variance although this is not verified yet

 # Further work
 Further work should include calibration with real data